networked-aframe/networked-aframe/readme.md

 #### Broadcasting Custom Messages

 `naf.connection.subscribeToDataChannel(dataType, callback)`

 `naf.connection.unsubscribeToDataChannel(dataType)`

 `naf.connection.broadcastData(dataType, data)`

 `naf.connection.broadcastDataGuaranteed(dataType, data)`

 Subscribe and unsubscribe callbacks to network messages specified by `dataType`.
 Send messages to other clients with the `broadcastData` functions.

-`broadcastData` messages are sent P2P using UDP and are not guaranteed to make it to any clients (although they will most of the time).
+`broadcastData` messages are sent P2P using UDP and are not guaranteed to make it to other clients (although they will most of the time).
 [See why.](https://en.wikipedia.org/wiki/User_Datagram_Protocol) `broadcastDataGuaranteed` messages are currently sent via the websocket connection to the server using TCP, and hence not using WebRTC at all.
 These messages are guaranteed to be delivered to all connected clients.
-In the future a reliable protocol may be added that utilizes UDP instead of relying on the websocket connection.
+In the future a reliable protocol may be added on top of UDP instead of relying on the TCP websocket connection.

 | Parameter | Description
 | -------- | -----------
-| dataType  | String to identify a network message. `u` is a reserved data type, don't use it.
+| dataType  | String to identify a network message. `u` is a reserved data type, don't use it pls
 | callback  | Function to be called when message of type `dataType` is received.
 | data | JSON object to be sent to all other clients